romanRegmi/Apex-Learning/Asynchronous Apex/Queueable/README.md

 ---

-## 4. Governor Limits Cheat Sheet
+## 4. Governor Limits
 * **Batch Apex Callouts:** 100 callouts per `execute` method run.
 * **Flex Queue:** Maximum 100 jobs.
 * **Queueable Chaining:** 50 jobs per transaction (1 in Developer Edition).
 * **Start Method Timeout:** 10 minutes for both `QueryLocator` and `Iterable`.

+# Questions

-Can I chain a job that has implemented allowCalloutsfrom a Job that doesn't have?
+## Can I chain a job that has implemented allowCalloutsfrom a Job that doesn't have?
 Yes, callouts are also allowed in chained queueable jobs.

-We cannot re-enqueue a job more than 5 times

 max job in execution stage --> 1